arYonefO/hunter/README.md

  - 1st pass at adding some more mobile friendly stylings
  - Load data up to AWS and point heroku deploy to it
  - Implement caching of feed data (Tried memcache, settled on Redis, still might use Postgres JSON or HSTORE)
+ - Need to look at auto-complete and the places library (want to find a cities/towns category)
  - Need to instigate minimum zoom level